michaelrccurtis/teacake/docs/fields.md

 ### String Field

-The Bool field is designed to (de)serialize string values.
+The String field is designed to (de)serialize string values.

 ### Number Field

-The Bool field is designed to (de)serialize string values.
+The Number field is designed to (de)serialize string values.
 It takes the basic field options as above, as well as the following:

 | Option   |   Type    | Default | Description                                             |
 | :------- | :-------: | :-----: | :------------------------------------------------------ |